patclarke/Dynamic-JS-Webpage-Using-API/README.md

 Simple webpage to build tables with the results from an API call.

 # Setup
-* Files uploaded to S3 bucket
+* Upload files to S3 bucket
-* Permissions set to "Make Public"
+* Set S3 permissions on the bucket to "Make Public"

 # Overview
-Use JavaScript to call an API and format the results into a clean HTML Bootstrap table the is mobile responsive.
+Use JavaScript to call an API and format the results into a clean HTML using Bootstrap css to create a table that is mobile responsive.

 # What needs to be added
 * Need to make the page more Dynamic.